Kanera, Berasia

 Kanera is a village in the Bhopal district of Madhya Pradesh, India.
-It is located in the Berasia tehsil.
+It is located in the Berasia tehsil.The village is about 27 km from the center of Berasia and around 60–65 km from Bhopal, the capital of the region.

+Most people in Kanera depend on farming and agricultural work as their main source of income.

 Demographics

 According to the 2011 census of India, Kanera has 54 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 46.78%.